Gradrin/Calculator/README.md

 # Calculator

 this is an advanced calculator project.
-The calculator is programmed in such a way that it does not allow entering mathematical operations that contradict logic, e.g. "3*/4"
+The calculator is programmed in such a way that it does not allow entering mathematical operations that contradict logic, e.g. "3*/4".
+To run it, just compile it in qt creator